Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

 WARNING: bridge-nf-call-ip6tables is disabled
 ```

+## A simple hello-world example

+This example is made up 3 steps:

+1. download the hello-world image
+2. create a container from the image
+3. start the container

-Here's a simple hello-world example, first we download the [hello-world](https://hub.docker.com/_/hello-world/) docker image from docker hub:
+*Step 1:* we download the [hello-world](https://hub.docker.com/_/hello-world/) docker image from docker hub:

 ```bash
 $ docker pull hello-world